 6. APPLY: Students should now apply their knowledge by writing in complete sentences.
 Give them a topic or prompt to write about in their writing notebooks.
 Tell them to underline the subject and circle the predicate in each sentence like the previous lesson to assure they do not have fragments in their paragraph!

-Last, provide students with an independent practice for assessment and track their progress.
-This can be used in the future when creating small instructional groups or review.
+7. INDEPENDENT ASSESSMENT: Once you think your students had enough practice, give them an independent assessment and track their progress.
+This useful information can be used with forming small instructional groups or end of year review.

 I hope this helps you in your classroom!

 Next lessson: Writing Mini Lesson #4- Run-ons!